 How This Cheesecake Cake Filling Differs from No-Bake Cheesecake

-This cheesecake filling is pretty much the same as most no-bake cheesecake recipes out there, with one exception.
+This cheesecake filling is similar to most no-bake cheesecake recipes, with one exception.

-My recipes uses less sweetened condensed milk!
-This does two things, it makes the filling a bit less sweet, and gives the filling a thicker consistency.
+My recipe uses a lot less sweetened condensed milk.
+This does two things- it makes the filling a bit less sweet and gives the filling a thicker consistency.